 6. Be aware that the consequences of refusing an injection that is offered can be detrimental to your eyesight.

 Hearing services The hospital is starting routine appointments again.
-If your hearing aid goes wrong you can send it by post to the Hearing department at Gloucester hospital.
+If your hearing aid goes wrong you can send it by post to the hearing department at Gloucester hospital.
 Make sure you include your hearing aid book with your current name and address on it and a brief description of the problem.
 They will repair it and return within a couple of days.

 We are able to send out hearing aid batteries upon request but obviously have a limited supply.

-This is a strange time and for many of us, after such a long time, it will be difficult to start going out again either through fear or lack of confidence.
+This is a strange time and for many of us, after such a long period, it will be difficult to start going out again either through fear or lack of confidence.
 Please be assured we are here to help when that time comes and we will do everything in our power to help you to get your life back.
 Just to put your mind at ease, during early 2021 we will be producing a film which will show you what we have done within the centre to keep you safe.
 If you have not attended our classes before it will give you an idea of what goes on and how people love it.